jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Technically speaking, this new philosophy uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
 But that's a mouthful, so it's easier to say your day, workplace, government, and society are best understood as another story in Life's long and ongoing evolution.

-I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/), which is a good read but also somewhat long.
+I wrote a deep dive in a book called [_Story Cut Tools_](https://storycuttools.netlify.app/) which is a good read but also somewhat long.
 I wrote the summary below with enough meat so you can skip the nerdy philosophical details and jump right into a new philosophy.
 It will put the power of storytelling in your hands and let you appreciate why we need a new perspective in our world right now.

 We need to make a big change to overcome our social, environmental, and economic problems.

 Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
 By removing the cobwebs of history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
 We can either innovate proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.
+Keep reading to go down the first path.

 ## Inner Flap

-As you read this, an albatross is diving for fish, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.
+As you read this, a penguin is diving for fish, an ant colony is raiding its neighbor, a polar bear is stalking a seal, and trillions more lifeforms are battling for survival.

 Living in the wild is tough, but many creatures struggle extra hard today.
 The environment is changing fast.
 Among other things, forests, greenfields, and ice caps are disappearing.
 That means lifeforms such as polar bears have increasingly unhelpful adaptations.
 They still have Life's burning desire to survive and procreate, but their form of white coat and colossal bulk is losing its once mighty advantage to kill seals in the pack ice.